 Blending Flamenco guitar with the modern music of our new century.
 Pau is an outstanding guitarist who tackles music from multiple interpretative angles using different concepts, understanding and studying the guitar as a versatile cross-over instrument.
-Both a brilliant performer of his own music and a highly required sideman, he’s immersed in varied musical genres and styles, always trying to produce high quality guitar sounds and creative ideas in every different musical situation he finds himself.
-From classical music to modern jazz and pop, he feels great respect and admiration for each one of these genres.
+Both a brilliant performer of his own music and a highly required sideman and sessionist, he’s immersed in countless musical genres, styles and projects.
 His original compositions mirror his unique approach to the guitar and to music.